Git-Ora/Hello-World/README.md

 # Hello-World
 This is the master repository
-Oracle cloude Interface vs AWS
+Oracle cloud Interface vs AWS